miekg/pam-unixsock/pam_unixsock.8.md

 given, the text is used to prompt the user for another (2FA) authentication token.
 This module only implements the _auth_ module.

+If the user authenticated with SSH and `SSH_AUTH_INFO_0` contains a security key; everything is side stepped and the user is allowed without prompting for a second factor.

 # Options

 **debug**